 SOAK BY CANDLELIGHT

 Most scented candles on the market – from the least to the most expensive – contain petroleum based paraffin wax, a by-product of the crude oil industry; folk you don’t want to support and fumes you don’t want to breathe in, either.
-Instead, choose an all natural soy wax candle infused with essential oils to illuminate your bath time with soft, sensual flickers.
+Instead, choose an all natural soy wax candle which are infused with essential oils to illuminate your bath time with soft, sensual flickers.

 READ YOUR TROUBLES AWAY